Forbes lists 15 Filipino billionaires in 2026 world ranking

 From the logistics and ports industry, tycoon Enrique Razon Jr. emerged as the country’s top billionaire with an estimated net worth of $16.5 billion.
 He is also the lone Filipino billionaire to break into Forbes’ global top 200.

-Meanwhile, other siblings Teresita Sy-Coson with $1.6 billion and Elizabeth Sy with $1.5 billion rank 11th and 12th, respectively.
+Other siblings, Teresita Sy-Coson with $1.6 billion and Elizabeth Sy with $1.5 billion, rank 11th and 12th, respectively.
 They follow Andrew Tan of Alliance Global with $1.7 billion and Lucio Co of Puregold Price Club with $1.6 billion, who hold 9th and 10th place on the list.

 According to Forbes magazine, the United States earned the most billionaires, with a record 989, including 15 of the top 20.
 China, including Hong Kong, is next with 610, and India ranks third with 229.